uweja-favour/Notes-Android-App/README.md

-# 📓 JetNotes – Modern Notes App with Jetpack Compose
+# 📓 Notes-App – Modern Notes App with Jetpack Compose

 Notes-App is a sleek, minimalistic notes application built entirely with **Jetpack Compose**.
 It provides a modern, responsive UI and intuitive user experience following the latest Android development best practices.
 This project demonstrates the application of **clean architecture**, **state management**, **MVVM design pattern**, and **Jetpack libraries** in a real-world Android app.